 Before visiting these waterfalls in North Carolina, we want to remind you to always keep them beautiful and to leave no trace.
 Trash does NOT belong anywhere on our trails.

-You can even go a step further and pick up any trash if you see it.
-That act will make you feel better and also, will help us all maintain these beautiful mountains today and for future generations.
+You can even go a step further and pick up any trash you see.
+That act will make you feel better and also will help us all maintain these beautiful mountains today and for future generations.

 Map of Waterfalls in North Carolina

-For a geographical representation, this collection of maps shares our favorite waterfalls, including those found in specific areas.
+For a geographical perspective, this collection of maps shares our favorite waterfalls, including those found in specific areas.

 List of NC Waterfalls in this Guide

 We’ve listed these incredible North Carolina waterfalls in alphabetical order.
-Below each waterfall is a mention of its hike distance or if it’s a roadside waterfall.
+Below each waterfall is a mention of its hiking distance or if it’s a roadside waterfall.

 - Catawba Falls